adamabernathy/windsond-parser/README.md

 ## Summary
 Parses observational data from Sparv Embedded WINDSOND sounding (granule) output and saves the data to a CSV file for use in other scientific applications.
+If you like this product and want to help expand it, feel free to make a Fork, Feature or Pull request.

 ## Usage